superkabuki/threefive_is_SCTE35/xml.md

 ```py3
 >>>> cue.descriptors.append(avd)
 ```
-* When ever you make a change to cue, call cue.encode() and it recalculate everything for you
+* __When ever you make a change to cue, call cue.encode() and it recalculates the length vars and the CRC32.
 ```
 >>>> cue.encode()
 ```